Freebase vs. Salt Nicotine: What’s the Difference?

 • Best for: Pod systems and low-wattage devices.
 Perfect for those switching from smoking or who prefer a smooth, satisfying draw.

+This is a question that we cannot answer for you.
+It boils down to your preference.
 Both give great experiences — it just depends on how you like to vape.

 Leave a comment